CR1ST14N0/CR1ST14N0/README.md

 Hi, I'm @CR1ST14N0!

--My interest is in html, javascript, css, php, android, database, and new technologies (languages, ways of learning)!
+- My interest is in html, javascript, css, php, android, database, and new technologies (languages, ways of learning)!

--I'm currently looking to create my own projects
+- I'm currently looking to create my own projects

--I am willing to collaborate on new projects, putting into practice the acquired knowledge!
+- I am willing to collaborate on new projects, putting into practice the acquired knowledge!

 My means of contact:
 <br>